 Colorado is a great example.

 So is California, which politicians in other states watch closely.
-Cannabis will become legal for recreational use there at the start of next year.
+The state started selling recreational cannabis legally at the start of the year.
 A recent study estimated that cannabis taxes will bring at least $1.4 billion into California’s coffers each year.

 Soon, cannabis tax revenue will become a permanent part of many state budgets.
 This will encourage other states to follow suit.